DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 }
 ```

 `aarch64`, however, uses register `x8` for this, which otherwise does not participate in argument passing.
-Because of this, it is not possible to call or implement `get_object` on `aarch64` in Rust without writing C++ or assembly shims.
+Because of this, it is not possible to call or implement `get_object` on `aarch64` in Rust.

+It is possible to use either C++ or assembly wrappers conforming to the `extern "C"` calling convention.

+C++ shims add a dependency on C++ compiler and complicate the build process.
+Assembly shims are quite tricky to get right.
+And both of those approaches are quite unergonomic and become more complex once the user wants to implement such a function or call it through a function pointer.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation